boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget.md

 ## Create a custom widget template

-BoldBI Custom Widget Utility (bicw.exe) is used to create the custom widget template

-To create a new custom widget template, download the [Custom Widget Utility](https://files2.syncfusion.com/Installs/BoldBI/07-12-2023/Bicw+Utility.zip)
+The BoldBI Custom Widget Utility (bicw.exe) is used to create the custom widget template.
+To create a new custom widget template, download the [Custom Widget Utility](https://files2.syncfusion.com/Installs/BoldBI/07-12-2023/Bicw+Utility.zip) and extract the zipped folder.

-Extract the zipped folder

   ![bicw.exe downloaded file location](/static/assets/visualizing-data/visualization-widgets/images/custom-widget/bicw_exefile.png)

-Click on bicw.exe file as shown in the snippet below:
+Please click on the bicw.exe file as shown in the snippet below:

   ![bicw.exe file](/static/assets/visualizing-data/visualization-widgets/images/custom-widget/create-new-custom-widget.png)

-Using the [create command](/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget/#format) you can create the widget template in the specified path with the provided name.
+Using the [create command](/visualizing-data/visualization-widgets/custom-widget/v5.2.48-or-later/create-new-custom-widget/#format), you can create the widget template in the specified path with the provided name.

   ![create command](/static/assets/visualizing-data/visualization-widgets/images/custom-widget/create-command.png)